 Even with just a couple of days, you’ll quickly see what makes Fes such a fascinating and chaotic place to visit.
-You should be able to comfortably experience the best of Fes in that time, but it’ll take much, much longer to fully understand or navigate this ancient city.
-To cover each of the best places to visit in Fes, means visiting not only the famous historic medina of Fes, but also Fes Jdid or New Fes, as well as several landmarks on the surrounding hills.
+Though it would take much longer to fully understand or navigate this ancient city, you should be able to comfortably experience the best of Fes in that time.
+To cover the best places to visit in Fes, you’ll want to visit not only the famous medina, but also Fes Jdid (or New Fes) and several landmarks on the surrounding hills.

 However, before we get to our Fes itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 SafetyWing offers travel insurance for only about $10 a week, making it a no-brainer to get.
 You can get a quick, non-binding quote below:

 Now that you’re properly prepared for your trip, here’s our Fes travel itinerary that will take you through precisely what to do in Fes in 2 days.